 You may be thinking to yourself… if I want sweet hard cider, why can’t I just add sugar (or brown sugar, or honey, or apple juice concentrate)?

 The problem is that the yeast in the cider will consume the sugar and ferment it (convert it to alcohol and CO2 gas).
 The more sugar you add, the more alcohol and CO2 gas you get, but you won’t get more sweetness.

-There are several ways you can add sweetness when making hard cider, which are outlined in Section 8 of the How to Make Hard Cider guide.
+There are several ways you can add sweetness when making hard cider, which are covered in the full cider making guide.
 However, the easiest method (and the focus here) is using sugar substitutes.
 Because it is the simplest method, it’s also the approach given in the standard recipe for beginners.

 Sugar Substitute Options